tiagod3p/100-days-of-code/log.md

 **Thoughts:** I still feel difficulty to understand some concepts, but I think this difficulty is because I didn't aply those concepts in a project yet.
 I'm trying to think in some project, when I get it, I'll learn more easier.

+### Day 2: May 15, 2020

+**Today's Progress**: Today I set aside the studies about OOP and build a twitter bot who fav and rt automatically!
+I enjoyed too much doing that for more simple as that is.
+I used this project also to learn about how to use git and github.
+I made a [repository](https://github.com/tiagod3p/twitter-bot) for this bot and learn how to push a project to github, do changes, etc.

+**Thoughts:** I personally felt difficulty to write the readme.md, because I don't know what was expected to be there, so I do my research and found some things that I put on there, and in finally I think it was good!